renatols-jf/spboot-chassi/README.md

 and
 [Renderable](https://github.com/renatols-jf/spboot-chassi/blob/master/src/main/java/io/github/renatolsjf/chassi/rendering/Renderable.java)
 are the main components of rendering.
 Every request terminates with render information, even if there is nothing to render.
-If no information is to be returned, just return `Media.empty()` from `Request#doProcess`.
 One of the main goals of the rendering framework is to avoid the creation of DTOs.
+You should terminate `Request#doProcess` with one of the following:

+- `Media.ofRenderable(aRenderable)` providing a single instance of `Renderable` to render.
+- `Media.ofCollection(aRenderableCollection)` providing a collection of `Renderables` to render.
+- `Media.empty()` to render nothing.

 ### Renderable
 Renderable denotes an object that can be rendered, it governs what and how is